 Summary of the latest decisions and outcomes

-The next committee meeting will be in mid 2020.
+The next committee meeting will be on February 2021.

 Current research priorities